YahooArchive/scrollable/Readme.md

 ### TODO notes

+  * I was lazy and didn't complete the consumption mode example, will need to finish later.
+For not it has only top and bottom sidebar handling, but no consumption transition itself.

   * Styles are currently only on the examples, need to figure out a way to be in JavaScript and still be able to override via some API.